triplepine/Project2_API/README.md

 2. Download.

-- You can a) specify the date and original report receive date/on-set date to query the Animal Adverse Effect API and obtain the corresponding data. b) specify the date range to query the Food Enforcement data. c) Both can change the observation numbers from 1 to 1000 due to the limit of each query.
+- You can a) specify the date and original report receive date/on-set date to query the Animal Adverse Effect API and obtain the corresponding data. b) specify the date range to query the Food Enforcement data. c) Both can change the observation numbers from 1 to 1000 due to the limit of each query. d) you can also query by animal species and the date to obtain animal adverse events data

 - Display the returned data